 - 1. Measures to increase armed forces personnel understanding of the special needs and contributions of women in conflict. - Gender related issues have been integrated into the NATO/EU/UN led operations pre-deployment training. - Inclusion of specific matters related to the protection of women's and girl's rights in the basic education of armed forces. - Gender related issues have been integrated into the NATO/EU/UN led operations pre-deployment training. - Availability of specialised in-service training for armed forces personnel on the protection of women's and girl's rights.

-Training as mentioned above has been integrated into the NATO/EU/UN led - operations pre-deployment training. - Inclusion of specific matters related to the protection of women's and girl's rights in the pre-deployment training for international peacekeeping missions.
+Training as mentioned above has been integrated into the NATO/EU/UN led operations pre-deployment training. - Inclusion of specific matters related to the protection of women's and girl's rights in the pre-deployment training for international peacekeeping missions.

 Gender related issues have been integrated into the NATO/EU/UN led operations pre-deployment training.
 Lectures covering the gender topic have been delivered by national experts.
 Since 2010 NATO e-learning and Joint Advanced Distributed Learning (JADL) Curses partially covering the gender topics have been used as well. - Availability of plans to address and gather information from local women populations in areas at risk of conflicts.
 Plans as mentioned above are not available.
-Information resources and experience of - Inclusion of systematic gender analysis of areas at risk of conflicts, including genderdisaggregated socio-economic indicators and power over resources and decision - Not applicable in the armed forces.
-See remark mentioned above.
+Information resources and experience of lead nation of operation are used. - Inclusion of systematic gender analysis of areas at risk of conflicts, including genderdisaggregated socio-economic indicators and power over resources and decision making. - Not applicable in the armed forces.
+See remark mentioned above. - 2.
+Measures to address the violation of the rights of women and girls, in line with international standards. - The legal aspects of state service of professional soldiers (beginning, change and termination of state service of professional soldiers) are governed by the Act No. 346/2005 Coll. on State Service of Professional Soldiers of the Armed Forces of the Slovak Republic and on Amendments and Supplements to Some Acts, as amended in effect from 1 September 2005.
+Act No. 346/2005 Coll. strictly sets protection standards (§ 3).